 Button1.Enabled = x < 10

 But When the "x" reaches 10, the button is disabled.
 Enabled is set to false.

 Tip Using expressions eliminates the need to use if-statements.
 Often, this simplifies programs and makes them easier to understand.

 A summary.
-The Click event handler is important for the Button control.
+The Click event handler is often used with Buttons.
 And the Enabled property, available on most Windows Forms controls, is also useful.